 The chewy texture and flavor are what I love the most about these pretzels.
 They are the perfect soft pretzel that can be dipped or eaten on its own.

-They are a whole wheat pretzel, so a healthier option.
 Don't let this worry you if you aren't familiar with whole wheat baking, these pretzels are just like the originals and no one ever notices they are made with whole wheat.

 Pretzels are some of our family's favorite snacks.
 We are carb lovers, and these are just that.